Emily Ratajkowski and Bella Hadid Dance the Night Away in a Cheeky Vid

 Earlier in the day, the two had a twinning moment on the red carpet in satin-y high-slit gowns.
 In a behind-the-scenes moment, the models pose side-by-side, both looking over their left shoulder as their gorgeous trains trail behind them.

-Baldwin also got in on the fun, posting this hilarious video of her dancing to Instagram, and Hadid can’t help but join in.
+Baldwin also got in on the fun, posting this hilarious video of her dancing to Instagram in a sweatshirt and Frame jeans ($275; spring.com), and Hadid can’t help but join in.

 RELATED: Emily Ratajkowski Wears Jewel Bib (and Nothing Else) in NSFW 'Gram